-Aside from the 2022 AML, several regulations and guidelines govern the enforcement of the rules against anti-competitive conduct, including any implementing rules issued prior to the 2018 agency consolidation remaining effective until repealed and replaced (an on-going normative project that SAMR is intensively working on following the consolidation).
+Aside from the 2022 AML, several regulations and guidelines govern the enforcement of the rules against anti-competitive conduct.

 SAMR Implementing Rules

 Due to the previous allocation of antitrust enforcement powers between the NDRC and SAIC, there had been considerable overlap (and certain inconsistency) between the implementing rules issued by the NDRC and SAIC respectively.